Cost to Replace Roof Tiles

 - Removing Roof Tiles Cost

-- Checklist: Hiring Contractors to Replace Roof Tiles
+- Checklist: Hiring a Roofer to Replace Roof Tiles

 How Much to Replace Roof Tiles?

-In total, it costs approximately £215 to replace five broken tiles, assuming that there is no scaffold required or any access issues.
+It costs approximately £215 to replace five broken tiles, assuming no scaffolding is required.

 Replacement Roof Tile Prices